Aspiring apprentices sign up and access our AI Interview Coach for FREE!

 From GB Track Sprint Cyclist to Degree Apprentice

-Inspiration By Bram Ottewell Published on April 21
+Into Transport and Logistics Apprenticeships By Bram Ottewell Published on April 21

 My name is Bram Ottewell, I am a degree apprentice at CEVA Logistics working within the Air and Ocean department.
-I work in the logistics industry which is extremely fast paced and vital to the worlds economy.
+I work in the logistics industry which is extremely fast paced and vital to the world’s economy.

-“Leaving school with an open mind and a desire to continue learning I jumped into this massive Industry ready to develop.”
+“Leaving school with an open mind and a desire to continue learning, I jumped into this massive Industry ready to develop.”

 Early Journey – Before I Found my Path